woguta/Mpxv_Analysis/sequence_annotations.md

 echo "Concatenation for all samples is complete!"
 ```
-3. Concatenate & group prokka data gffs, gbks, gbfs & faas in their own folders eg. groupind all gbks for all samples in gbk_data folder
+3. Concatenate & group prokka data gffs, gbks, gbfs & faas in their own folders eg. grouping all gbks from all samples in one gbk_data folder

 ```
 #!/bin/bash